nretnilkram/fontstrap/README.md

 ### Additionally some necessary and useful javascript files are also combined and loaded from a single file.
 Those tools and versions are:

 * jQuery: 3.2.1
-* popper.js: 1.12.5
-* bootstrap.js: 4.0.0-beta.2
+* bootstrap.bundle.js: 4.0.0-beta.2 (contains Popper.js: 1.12.5)
 * Lodash.js: 4.17.4
-* fontstrap-features.min.js - functionality added for the Fontstrap suite
+* fontstrap-features.js - functionality added for the Fontstrap suite

 ### How to Customize: